alper/alpernl/content/posts/reading-2017/index.md

 Trungpa's style is highly accessible while maintaining a lot of jargon.
 This is one of the first times things have clicked for me.

 - **The Truth of Suffering and the Path of Liberation, Chögyam Trungpa**

+[^1]: Goodreads API is no beauty and page counts are subject to redistribution licenses from the publishers and as such a lot are missing.